 The MSU IRAEA was established in 2016 by Co-Directors Vincent Smith and Wendy Stock through a $5.76 million seed grant from the Charles Koch Foundation to study the impact of economic regulation and policy.

 The group is housed in the MSU Department of Agricultural Economics and Economics.
 We support a wide array of programs including providing funding and support for Research Fellowships, Research Grants, Visiting Scholars, Graduate Research Assistantships, and Undergraduate Research Scholarships.
-The group also hosts an annual public conference on important regulatory and policy issues, supports short workshops on regulatory issues, publishes white papers to inform lawmakers, policy advisers, and the general public on critical policy and regulatory issues, and supports research seminars to enable researchers to convey their findings to others.
+The group hosts an Annual Public Conference as well as a Distinguished Lecturer on important regulatory and policy issues, supports workshops on regulatory issues, publishes white papers to inform lawmakers, policy advisers, and the general public on critical policy and regulatory issues, and supports research seminars to enable researchers to convey their findings to others.

 Key components of the organizational infrastructure for the Initiative were developed early during the inaugural year, including the appointment of administrative staff and the establishment of the Internal Advisory Board.
 In addition to the directors, other staff include a business manager, a communications associate, and a research associate.
 The IRAEA Internal Advisory Board consists of faculty and deans—currently the deans of the College of Agriculture and the Jake Jabs College of Business and Entrepreneurship—the head of the DAEE, a full professor serving on the DAEE’s Faculty Advisory Committee, and the head of a department outside of the DAEE.

 The Board reviews and provides feedback on the Initiative’s primary activities, provides information about local, state, regional, and national issues that may be appropriate for research activities within the Initiative’s mission, shares information about the Initiative with other MSU faculty and administrators and, along with the co-directors, serves as the IRAEA Research Fellows Selection Committee.